 UK Antarctic Heritage Trust

-The CMP is based on research from original drawings and reports at British Antarctic Survey archive in Cambridge.
-We worked with the BRE to scope the sampling of materials to assess their deterioration in the harsh climate, with Crick Smith of the University of Lincoln to scope the sampling for paint analysis, and with Emma Chaplin to advise on the conservation of the artefacts.
+The Conservation Management Plan is based on research from original drawings and reports at the British Antarctic Survey archive in Cambridge.
+We worked with the BRE to scope the sampling of materials to assess their deterioration in the harsh climate, with Crick Smith and the University of Lincoln to scope the sampling for paint analysis, and with artefact conservators to advise on the conservation of the artefacts.

 View of BIM model